 Q: What are the expectations for NAICM for the end of 2017 and into 2018?

 A: 2017 was the year for big tenders and the beginning of construction.
 By the end of 2017, we will have already tendered around 85 percent of the project’s value with our most important projects awarded.
 These include the passenger terminal building, the air traffic control tower, runways 2, 3 and 6, the electrical substation and the ground transportation center, among others.
 The next two years will see the development’s consolidation as we will really be constructing these projects simultaneously.
 We will see harmony among the people, ground and machinery.
 These years will be the most constructionintensive so GACM can finish the project by 2020.

 GACM is the owner of AICM and the concessionaire of NAICM.
 Once we inaugurate NAICM we will have to close AICM, which is 770ha.
 After constructing NAICM, GACM will be its operator.
 In the meantime, we are carrying out the required tests, in collaboration with the Mexico City government, to determine what we will do with AICM’s land.

-Q: What do you believe is the best future use for the AICM territory?
+Q: What do you believe is the best future use for the AICM area?